robotwist/authentic-reader/README.md

 5. Open a Pull Request

 Please ensure you follow the coding standards and include tests for new features.

+For detailed guidelines on our Git workflow, commit message conventions, and best practices, please refer to our [Git Workflow Guide](GIT-WORKFLOW.md).

 ## Troubleshooting